Code-Institute-Submissions/adilkhr-my-ms1-project_MayResub/README.md

 ### Code:

-* I have used [bootstrap library](https://getbootstrap.com/docs/4.6/getting-started/introduction/) version 4.6 to help me create a responsive site by using bootsrap navigation to build the nav bar, bootstrap cards to create the gym's goals and aims section in the home page, bootstrap table to create a responsive gym training schedule in the home page aswell as using bootsrap carousel to showcase the gym's photos in the gallery page aswell as using bootstrap forms to create a responsive signup form and bootstrap footer for the responsive footer
+* I have used [bootstrap library](https://getbootstrap.com/docs/4.6/getting-started/introduction/) version 4.6 to help me create a responsive site by using bootsrap navigation to build the nav bar, bootstrap cards to create the gym's goals and aims section in the home page, bootstrap table to create a responsive gym training schedule in the home page aswell as using bootsrap carousel to showcase the gym's photos in the gallery page aswell as using bootstrap forms to create a responsive signup form and bootstrap footer for the responsive footer.

 ### media:

-* All images used were taken from [Unsplash](https://unsplash.com/)
+* All images used were taken from [Unsplash](https://unsplash.com/).

 ### Acknowledgements

 * Rohit Sharma (mentor support) - provided me with help on how to strucutre the site and make it responsive using bootstrap.
 * Matt Rudge - Template for gitpod.io.
 * Igor_ci (from slack) Provided help on how to link wireframes to the README.
-* Full Stack Developers WhatApp group (memebers of the codeinstitute slack community) - for taking the time to test the website aswell as providing help when needed with issues such as fixing table responsivness.
+* Full Stack Developers WhatApp group (members of the codeinstitute slack community) - for taking the time to test the website aswell as providing help when needed with issues such as fixing table responsivness.
 * Rebecca Kelsall (fellow codeinstiute student)  - for proof reading my README.md.

+* I had used the Code [institute sample read me template](https://github.com/Code-Institute-Solutions/SampleREADME) to strcuture my own readme.
 * I had used [Tiny PNG](https://tinypng.com/) to change some images to smaller sizes.
 * [Am I Responsive](http://ami.responsivedesign.is/#) was used in checking the responsive nature for my site alongside creating the mockup files.
 * [W3schools](https://www.w3schools.com/) was used for various code information and trouble shooting problems.